Mathías Laborda

 Mathías Nicolás Laborda Malseñido (born 15 September 1999) is a Uruguayan professional footballer who plays as a right-back or centre-back for Major League Soccer club Vancouver Whitecaps.

-Career
+Club career

 Before making his professional debut.
 Laborda has been scouted several times by the Spanish football club Barcelona.

 Laborda made his professional debut on 8 May 2019, in a 1–1 draw against Cerro Porteño.
 He came in as a substitute in the 55th minute of the match.

-He made his league debut on July 28, 2019, in a 4-2 win against Club Atlético Progreso.
+He made his league debut on 28 July 2019, in a 4-2 win against Club Atlético Progreso.
 He played all 90 minutes and scored one of the goals.

 On 9 January 2023, it was announced that Laborda would join Major League Soccer side Vancouver Whitecaps on a 3-year deal.

+International career

+As a youth international, Laborda has represented Uruguay at the 2019 South American U-20 Championship and the 2020 CONMEBOL Pre-Olympic Tournament.